pezpet/capstone/README.md

 ## Feature Engineering
 The main feature engineering performed in this project was to create time-shifted features of our buoy data.

+There is an inherent delay between measurements at offshore buoys and conditions at the beach, which directly affects our target: **scores at the beach**.

+## Findings
+There is some predictive power in the models used, as they all perform above baseline.
+Linear Regression with Lasso performed the best on test data, and produced good insights through feature coefficients that were 'snapped' to 0.

+## Risks, Limitations and Assumptions